Criticism of the government response to Hurricane Katrina: Federal Emergency Management Agency

 The Federal Emergency Management Agency was heavily criticized in the aftermath of Hurricane Katrina, primarily for its slow response and inability to coordinate its efforts with other federal agencies relief organizations.
 Chicago Mayor Richard Daley (D) said of the slow federal response, "I was shocked.
 We are ready to provide considerably more help than they have requested.
 We are just waiting for the call.
 I don't want to sit here and all of a sudden we are all going to be political.
 Just get it done."

 FEMA was accused of deliberately slowing things down, in an effort to ensure that all assistance and relief workers were coordinated properly.
 For example, Michael D. Brown, the head of FEMA, on August 29, urged all fire and emergency services departments not to respond to counties and states affected by Hurricane Katrina without being requested and lawfully dispatched by state and local authorities under mutual aid agreements and the Emergency Management Assistance Compact.

 FEMA also interfered in the Astor Hotel's plans to hire 10 buses to carry approximately 500 guests to higher ground.
 Federal officials commandeered the buses, and told the guests to join thousands of other evacuees at the Ernest N. Morial Convention Center.
-In other instances of FEMA asserting its authority to only ultimately make things worse, FEMA officials turned away three Wal-Mart trailer trucks loaded with water, prevented the Coast Guard from delivering 1,000 gallons of diesel fuel, and on Saturday they cut the Jefferson Parish emergency communications line, leading the sheriff to restore it and post armed guards to protect it from FEMA.
+In other instances of FEMA asserting its authority to only ultimately make things worse, FEMA officials turned away three Walmart trailer trucks loaded with water, prevented the Coast Guard from delivering 1,000 gallons of diesel fuel, and on Saturday they cut the Jefferson Parish emergency communications line, leading the sheriff to restore it and post armed guards to protect it from FEMA.
 The Wal-Mart delivery had actually been turned away a week earlier, on Sunday, August 28, before the hurricane struck.
 A caravan of 13 Wal-Mart tractor-trailers was reported in New Orleans by September 1.
 Additionally, more than 50 civilian aircraft responding to separate requests for evacuations from hospitals and other agencies swarmed to the area a day after Katrina hit, but FEMA blocked their efforts.
 Aircraft operators complained that FEMA waved off a number of evacuation attempts, saying the rescuers were not authorized.
 "Many planes and helicopters simply sat idle," said Thomas Judge, president of the Assn. of Air Medical Services.

 It was also reported that FEMA replaced the hospital identification bracelets on some patients being evacuated or transferred with FEMA ID bracelets, causing hospital personnel to lose track of their patients.
 One hospital CEO stated that three months after the storm, the hospital staff still could not locate some of their patients who had been evacuated.